-Please note that traffic will be reduced to one lane heading westbound between Caron Street and Crawford Avenue.
-There will be no eastbound traffic on Wyandotte Street between Caron and Crawford.
-The project is expected to take approximately 5 weeks to complete.
+Please note that traffic will continue to be reduced to one lane heading westbound between Caron Street and Crawford Avenue.
+There will be no eastbound traffic on Wyandotte Street West between Caron and Crawford.

 Tecumseh Road East Infrastructure Renewal Project